Saturate/LazyFrog/docs/state-machine.md

 ## Overview

-The AutoSupper bot uses XState v5 to manage its automation flow through a state machine that lives in the **background service worker**.
+The LazyFrog bot uses XState v5 to manage its automation flow through a state machine that lives in the **background service worker**.
 This architecture eliminates race conditions, provides clear state transitions, and ensures state persists across page navigations.

 ## Why Background Service Worker?